colinaut/alpinejs-plugin-simple-validate/README.md

 ### Directive x-validate

-1. Add x-validate along with modifiers on form elements
+1. Add x-validate along with modifiers on any form element
+   1. x-model is not required as the x-validate checks the value directly
+   2. If validation fails it adds `data-error="required"` with appropriate error message to the form element's parent element.
+   3. failed validation also resets focus on the form element that failed validation
-2. Add styles to make error messages appear and/or validation appear
+2. Add styles to make error messages visible and/or validation visible
+   1. Simple error message style: `[data-error]:after { content: attr(data-error); color: red;}`
+   2. *Note:* I'm using the parent element as it is more convenient for styling and :after doesn't work on form elements.
+3. Optionally add options with expression syntax
-3. Optionally modify message by adding expression `x-validate.required="{error: 'full name required'}"`
+   1. Change error message `x-validate.required="{error: 'full name required'}"`
-4. Optionally write own ad hoc test by adding expression `x-validate.required="{test: value === 'bunny'}"`
+   2. Write own ad hoc test `x-validate.required="{test: $el.value.includes('bunny')}"`
+   3. Or both `x-validate.required="{test: $el.value.includes('bunny'), error: 'must include bunny'}"`
+   4. *Note:* ad hoc tests run after all validation modifiers which allows you to further limit a validation.
+For instance only allow twitter urls: `x-validate.required.url="{test: $el.value.startsWith('https://twitter.com/'), error: 'must be a twitter url'}"`

 #### Validation Modifiers

+The following work on all input, textarea, and select fields.

 NOTE: x-validate without any modifiers or ad hoc tests does nothing